suixinsuo/olympus-protocol/docs/redeem.md

   external returns(bool);
 ```

 Withdraw will allow the owner to complete the redemption of tokens of his investors.
 Withdraw will handle the request in batches of 10(10 is the default value, this can be changed by calling the setMaxTransfers function).
-Only for the first time withdraw gets executed, withdraw will run a start frunction fixing some values of the derivative (the price, for example) that will keep constant for the rest executions.
+Only for the first time withdraw gets executed, withdraw will run a start function fixing some values of the derivative (the price, for example) that will keep constant for the rest executions.
-Then, withdraw will calculate how much ETH correspond to each investor according to the derivative token redeemed, until he finish the withdraw or the maximum of transfers has been reached.
+Then, withdraw will calculate how much ETH correspond to each investor according to the derivative token redeemed, until he finishes the withdraw or the maximum of transfers has been reached.

 The function in the transaction will return true if the withdraw process is finished, or false if it is still pending.
 We can also check this by calling the withdrawInProgress function.
 If the withdraw process is in progress, the withdraw function needs to keep being called until it returns true.

 Modifiers:

-- onlyOwnerOrWhitelisted:Can only be done by the either the owner or a whitelisted address in the maintenance category.
+- onlyOwnerOrWhitelisted: Can only be done by either the owner or a whitelisted address in the maintenance category.
 [Key=1] (for example 1 every 2 days)
 - whenNotPaused: This modifier will allow our system to automatically call the withdraw function (e.g. once per day)

 ##### Parameters